 We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

-Can you make printable graph paper in Excel?
-You likely asked yourself this if you need just a few sheets of graphing paper.
+Is it possible to make graph paper in Excel that you can print?
 After all, a spreadsheet is just a bunch of grids.

 So, is it even possible to make graph paper using Excel???
 YES!
 And here’s how: